-A pneumothorax is air that is trapped next to a lung.
+A pneumothorax describes the condition in which air has become trapped next to a lung.
 Most cases occur 'out of the blue' in healthy young men.
 Some develop as a complication from a chest injury or a lung disease.
 The common symptom is a sudden sharp chest pain followed by pains when you breathe in.
 You may become breathless.
 In most cases, the pneumothorax clears without needing treatment.
 The trapped air of a large pneumothorax may need to be removed if it causes breathing difficulty.
 An operation is needed in some cases.

 What is a pneumothorax?

-A pneumothorax is air that is trapped between a lung and the chest wall.
-The air gets there either from the lungs or from outside the body.
+A pneumothorax describes the condition in which air has become trapped between a lung and the chest wall.
+The air usually gets there either from the lungs or from outside the body.

 What are the causes?